xoxwgys56/rxjs-practice/README.md

 # RxJS practice

 for learning concept of `observable`.
+this practice uses `rxjs CDN`.

+all codes are include `index.html` script tag.

 ---